-You can trade Stock Indexes like the DAX, UK100, SPX500, AUS200, the US30 with Mitrade leveraged CFD trading account.
+You can trade Stock Indexes like the Nasdaq, DAX, SPX500, AUS200, the US30 with Mitrade leveraged CFD trading account.

 Without further ado, let's start our journey.

-There are ETFs, Index options, Spread Betting and we also have Stock Index CFDs, which are one of the primary products here at Mitrade.
+There are ETFs, Options, and we also have Stock Index CFDs, which are one of the primary products here at Mitrade.

-Legions of traders from all over the world day in day out place trades on these markets.
-Some choose to take quick intraday trading opportunities, others prefer short-term swing trading methods, while others prefer long-time frames lasting weeks or even months.
+Index CFDs is a simple but effective way for a trader to speculate from the direction of the stock indexes.
+Traders from all over the world day in and day out place trades on these markets.
+Some take quick intraday trading opportunities, others prefer short-term swing trading, while others prefer long-time frames lasting weeks or months.

-▌With the leverage that Index CFDs allow, it opens up many opportunities for those who wish to partake in this very exciting and potentially lucrative business.
+With the leverage that CFDs allow, it opens up many opportunities for those who wish to partake in this very exciting and potentially lucrative business.

 Index CFDs personally have a very special place in my heart.
-They were the first financial instrument I ever traded and the first where I made serious money.
+They were the first instrument where I made serious money.

-For anybody wanting to learn the ropes of trading, Stock Index are a great entry-level product, something I will discuss more in-depth later on.
+For anybody wanting to learn the ropes of trading, Stock Index is a great entry-level product, something I will discuss more in-depth later on.